 I haven't set a default language string as it is important you get the language right for your intended users.

 Your password has been pwned!
 Please use a new one! is suitable, while in other systems

 you'd be better with something a lot longer:

-You password is insufficiently secure as it has been found in known password breaches, please chose a new one.
+Your password is insufficiently secure as it has been found in known password breaches, please choose a new one.
 Need help?